RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Learn about cards and carousels in bootstrap.

 **Thoughts:** Very interesting, learning about it gives me some ideas on implementing it in the personal website, I am thinking of creating.

+### Day 8: November 2, 2021

+**Today's Progress**: Learnt about z-index, stacking order and media query in CSS.

+**Thoughts:** The media query is a little tricky especially when choosing the right screen width.